John Thompson (Manitoba politician): In the Manitoba Cabinet

-Later life
+At Public Works Thompson then led the largest Canadian peacetime highway construction to that time, with a $34 million budget for 1960-61 that included the completion of the Trans Canada Highway, the Perimeter Road and Pembina Bypass, and hundreds of miles of new roads and bridges across the province.
+Thompson is recognized on the plaque at Rogers Pass, celebrating the opening of the Trans Canada Highway in 1962, was a leader of the Canadian Good Roads Association and a Life Member of the Roads and Transportation Association of Canada.

+Leaving Politics, Royal Commission, and Later Life

 As an election drew near in fall 1962, and after nine years in the Legislature, Thompson decided not to seek re-election.
 He resigned his portfolio and his seat on October 24, 1962, and was appointed a County Court Judge.
 The Progressive Conservatives went on to a second majority victory that December under Roblin.

+In February 1963 now Judge Thompson was appointed as a Commissioner to the Manitoba Royal Commission on Local Government Organization and Finance, at that point to be chaired by Roland Michener.
+After Michener was appointed High Commissioner to India in 1964, Thompson took up the Chair of the Royal Commission and issued their final report in August of that year.

-Judge Thompson then served the southern and eastern Manitoba judicial districts for more than twenty years, retiring from the bench in 1983.
+Judge Thompson continued to serve the southern and eastern Manitoba judicial districts for more than twenty years, retiring from the bench in 1983.
 He died of cancer on December 15, 1986, in Winnipeg.

+Tributes

+For his achievements Thompson is a member of the Brandon University Alumni Wall of Fame, and recognized as a 'Memorable Manitoban' by the Manitoba Historical Society.